 British businesswoman and owner of Taveta Investments, ranks #422 on Forbes Billionaire List with a net worth of $4.8 billion.
 Her husband, Sir Philip Green, is the founder and chairman of the retail company Arcadia Group, which includes Topshop, Topman, Wallis, Evans, Burton, Miss Selfridge, Dorothy Perkins, and Outfit.
 The BHS department store chain used to be part of the group, until it went out of business.
 Christina is the sole shareholder of Taveta Investments, the stake holding company of Arcadia. «Tina», as she is known, is a full-time resident of Monaco, while Philip works in London during the week and spends the weekends in the Principality.
 The couple have two children.

-Interesting factoid: The Greens recently acquired «Lionheart», a £100 million yacht that has found a comfortable home in Monaco’s port.
+Interesting fact: The Greens recently acquired «Lionheart», a £100 million yacht that has found a comfortable home in Monaco’s port.

 4. Steve Wynn